FunMelon/Assemble_language/README.md

 # Assemble_language
 assmeble language task.
-That is a seven digital tubes.
+That is a seven digital tubes, which is based on the basic task in reading time.